Find yourself overeating a lot lately? Test out these simple tricks and stop the bloat once and for all!

 Did you know that your oral health has a direct impact on your longevity?
 Oral health affects several ...

 Is it really true?
 Can heart diseases be related to your dental health?
 But how?
-Well, several studies that ...
+Well, several studies ...